babolForFun/IONICv2-ionicTemplate/README.md

-# IONIC v2 - Choose photo from gallery and store it in database as base64
+# IONIC v2 - Choose photo from gallery (or use Camera) and store it in database as base64

 ## INSTRUCTION
 ```sh